arifhassansky/arifhassansky/README.md

 <h2>About Me</h2>

 <p>
-  I am a dedicated Web Developer with a focus on React, Next.js, and Tailwind CSS.
+  I am a dedicated Web Developer with a focus on React, Next.js, and Typescript.
 With a passion for building dynamic and user-centered web applications, I strive to write clean, maintainable, and scalable code.
 I am constantly learning and evolving my skills, aiming to stay at the forefront of the ever-changing tech landscape.
 </p>

 <p>